Naitik615/TreeVision/readme.md

-=> TreeVision: Console Binary Search Tree Visualizer :
+TreeVision: Console Binary Search Tree Visualizer :

 TreeVision is a lightweight C library designed to generate a clear, ASCII representation of a Binary Search Tree (BST) directly to the console.
 It automatically calculates node spacing and includes continuous connector lines and the Unicode symbol ⏚ (Bottom) for all NULL pointers.

-=> Features :
+✨Features :

 -> Automatic Layout: Calculates tree height and node positions for optimal visual balance.
 -> Solid Connections: Draws continuous /, \, and - characters to connect nodes visually.